 Whether Brown would be able to compete for Canada at the Turin 2006 Olympic Winter Games was unknown until January 21, 2006, when he was granted Canadian citizenship.
 Less than a month later he stood on the Olympic podium, having won silver in the two-man event with Lueders.
 Continuing with the Canadian team, Brown would compete at his third Olympic Winter Games in 2010 and won his second Olympic medal, capturing bronze in the four-man event with pilot Lyndon Rush, David Bissett and Chris LeBihan.

 In 2010-11, Brown began competing for Monaco.
-After two seasons there, he returned to the Canadian team in preparation for Sochi 2014.
+After two seasons there, he returned to the Canadian team in preparation for Sochi 2014, where he finished ninth in both the two-man and four-man events with pilot Lyndon Rush.

 2006 Olympic Silver Medallist (two-man with Pierre Lueders)… 2010 Olympic bronze medallist (four-man with Lyndon Rush, David Bissett and Chris LeBihan)…